Izack00/Assignment/README.md

 # Information

-This is a assignment for Python class
+This is an assignment for Python class